Skip to main content

 The process of bridging FA-compatible tokens from Etherlink to layer 1 (also known as withdrawing tokens) follows these general steps:

-1. The user calls the FA withdrawal precompiled contract on Etherlink and includes this information:
+1. The user calls the FA bridging precompiled contract on Etherlink and includes this information:

-• The address of the ERC-20 proxy contract that stores the ticket that represents the tokens
+• The address of the ERC-20 proxy contract that manages the tokens

 • The user's layer 1 address or the address of a contract to send the tokens to